 Mix almond, banana, tapioca flours with salt, cream or tartar and baking soda.

-Mix the egg with Swerve and vinegar, and add mixture to the flour mix.
+Mix the egg with Swerve and vinegar, and add the mixture to the flour mix.
 You can mix it with a dough electric mixer, or a food processor.
 I used a food processor but I needed to work it extra with the hands as the tapioca and banana flours are very powdery and they spread all over the walls of the food processor.
-Add some water if you feel like it needs more moisture, but not more than few tsps.
+Add some water if you feel like it needs more moisture, but not more than a few tsps.

 Put this mixture in a big bowl and add the cold, cubed butter, and mix with your hands until everything is combined but you still have lumps of butter.
 Shape it in a ball, cover and refrigerate for about 30 minutes.

 After 30 minutes take it out, put the ball on a parchment paper, flatten with the hands and cover with another parchment paper and roll in a thin sheet (as thin as you can do it so it doesn't break and can hold the peaches).
-Slowly remove the top paper, and carefully transfer the dough with the bottom paper in a baking sheet.
+Slowly remove the top paper, and carefully transfer the dough with the bottom paper to a baking sheet.

 Add the sliced peaches on top, in whichever shape you want, push the sides in a little bit, sprinkle 1 or 2 tsp of monk fruit sweetener on top and bake for about 40 minutes at 350F.